magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force.md

 ## Features

 - calculation of the force and torques between magnet objects
-- update of magnets velocities, angular velocities and positions.
+- update of magnets velocities, angular velocities and positions

 ## Explenation

 The functions `inverse_interia_tensor_cuboid_solid` and `inverse_interia_tensor_sphere_solid` calculate the inverse interia for cuboids und spheres.
 The important parameters to calculate are the mass of the object and the dimension or rather the diameter.

-`apply_movement` funktion updates the positions of the magnets based on the calculated force and torques.
+`apply_movement` function updates the positions of the magnets based on the calculated force and torques.

 Until now, there were only the definitions.
 With the if statement `if __name__ == __"main"__:` the functional code starts by running the simulation loop.